coinsx/api-documentation/source/index.md

 Parameter | Type | Description
 --------- | ---- | ----------------
-id | string | identifier to look up trade thereafter
+id | string | Trade identifier

 ### ERRORS

 Response | Description
 -------- | -----------
-400 Bad Request | The request parameters were missing or incorrect, check the response object 409 Conflict | The request could be completed due to a state conflict with the account, check the response object 500 Internal Server Error | The system encountered an error, or the exchange failed to accept the trade, check the response object
+400 Bad Request | The request parameters were missing or incorrect 409 Conflict | The request could be completed due to a state conflict with the account 500 Internal Server Error | The system encountered an error, or the exchange failed to accept the trade

 ## Get trade